bakks/butterfish/README.md

 Solution:

 - This is a MacOS command line tool for using GPT-3, a testbed for LLM strategies.
 You give it your OpenAI key and it runs queries.
-- Currently this supports raw prompting, generating shell commands, embedding and caching embeddings for a directory tree, searching embeddings, watching output.
+- Currently this supports raw prompting, generating shell commands, rewriting files, embedding and caching embeddings for a directory tree, searching embeddings, watching output.
 - Experimenting with several modes of LLM invocation:
   - Mode 1: directly from command line with `butterfish <cmd>`, e.g. `butterfish gencmd 'list all .go files in current directory'`.
   - Mode 2: The butterfish console, a persistent window that allows you to execute the CLI functionality but with persistent context.